-- Have small frequent meals. - · Avoid spicy food, greasy/fried foods. - Avoid coffee and drinks containing caffeine (such as colas) and carbonated drinks. - Avoid bending over, especially after a meal - squat down to pick things up. - Sleep propped up on a big pile of pillows ("V" shaped pillows are excellent for preventing you from slipping down the bed while pregnant and are good support later when you are feeding your baby). - Try a glass of milk or a scoop of ice cream from the freezer. - Try an antacid if the heartburn becomes severe.
-If known to have low iron, antacids can inhibit iron absorption.
+- · Have small frequent meals. - Eat ginger biscuits and avoid spicy foods. - · Drink peppermint tea, milk or ginger ale. - Avoid coffee and drinks containing caffeine. (such as colas) and carbonated drinks. - Avoid bending over, especially after a meal - squat down to pick things up. - Sleep propped up on a big pile of pillows ("V" shaped pillows are excellent for preventing you from slipping down the bed while pregnant and are good support later when you are feeding your baby). - Try a glass of milk or a scoop of ice cream from the freezer. - Antacids can be taken which many women find helpful.